-The students choose whether they want to write the master's thesis individually or in groups of maximum three students.
-The assessment given on the thesis may be individually adjusted maximum one grade up/down after the oral presentation.
+The students choose whether they want to write the master's thesis individually or in groups of maximum two students.
 Students who are taking a new or postponed exam, cannot submit an improved version of the master's thesis.

 Faculty of Engineering and Science